 According to the Merrick Bank website they have nearly a million cardmembers, but should you be one of them?
 Spoiler alert: you should probably take a pass.

-Merrick Bank credit cards fall under two categories:
+Merrick Bank credit card — two types

 Reviews: the good & the bad

-- Customer service – the comments on the customer service seem to be a mixed bag; there are a number of complaints about purported bad customer service but on the other hand there are those who don’t feel it’s an issue.
+- Customer service – the comments on the customer service seem to be a mixed bag; there are a sizable number of complaints about bad customer service but on the other hand there are those who don’t feel it’s an issue.

-- Account closure for going over limit – on Consumer Affairs one posters alleges that Merrick Bank closed his account after he went over the limit twice and there was no notification of closure in advance.
+- Account closure for going over limit – on Consumer Affairs, one posters alleges that Merrick Bank closed his account after he went over the limit twice and there was no notification of closure in advance.